Cosmetic Surgery and Aesthetic Treatments

-Dr. Ducu Aesthetic Treatment Options
+Dr. Ducu’s Popular Treatment Options

 Dr. Ducu Botoaca gained his medical degree at Carol Davila University of Medicine and Pharmacy (Romania) in 2011.
 Following his graduation he worked as a resident surgeon at a specialist emergency hospital in Bucharest.
 After his registration with the General Medical Council (GMC) in 2014 his medical training continued in general surgery at Liverpool Aintree hospital.
-Dr. Ducu now specialises in aesthetic treatments, focusing on female breast procedures and vaser liposuction.
+Dr. Ducu now specialises in aesthetic treatments, focusing on female breast procedures and Vaser Liposuction.

 Doctor Ducu speaks English, German, Spanish and Romanian.